-This Guideline is written for owners and developers of affordable multifamily housing with funding and/or tax credit awards from the Connecticut Housing Finance Authority (CHFA) and/or the State of Connecticut Department of Housing (DOH).
-The intent is to provide such owners and developers with the information necessary to include Supportive Housing units in their developments for (1) persons experiencing homelessness, including chronic homelessness, or (2) persons with an intellectual disability as identified by the Department of Developmental Services (DDS) or (3) Families with active involvement in the child welfare system as identified and referred by the Department of Children and Families (DCF), either directly or through the Coordinated Access Network (CAN).
+As Administered by the State of Connecticut Interagency Council on Supportive Housing and Homelessness This Guideline is written for owners and developers of affordable multifamily housing with funding and/or tax credit awards from the Connecticut Housing Finance Authority (CHFA) and/or the State of Connecticut Department of Housing (DOH).
+The intent is to provide such owners and developers with the information necessary to include Supportive Housing units in their developments for (1) persons experiencing homelessness, including chronic homelessness, or (2) persons with an intellectual disability as identified and referred by the Department of Developmental Services (DDS) or (3) Families with active involvement in the child welfare system as identified and referred by the Department of Children and Families (DCF), either directly or through the Coordinated Access Network (CAN).

-Any applicant seeking financing through a CHFA and/or DOH program that intends to include Supportive Housing units in its development must submit the following documentation that provides assurance that Supportive Housing will be provided.
-Documentation must be submitted with the CHFA/DOH Consolidated Application (ConApp) at time of application and must include:
+Any applicant seeking financing through a CHFA and/or DOH program that intends to include Supportive Housing units in its development must select one of the following options and submit documentation that provides assurance that Supportive Housing will be provided.
+Documentation must be submitted with the CHFA/DOH Consolidated Application (ConApp) at time of application.